falcon-pioupiou/cs-k8s-protection-agent-automation/README.md

 - curl
 ## Configuration

-Open the `0-config.env` file and configure each parameters
+- Open the `0-config.env` file and configure each parameters
+- Open and edit `target_k8s_clusters.txt` to list all your k8s cluster (to generate configs)
+- Open and edit `target_openshift_clusters.txt` to list all your OpenShift clusters

 ## Generate all files